I made roughly around that many mistakes when I was just starting out this whole “fitness” thing.

-The thing is, anybody can workout for an hour every day.
+The thing is, anybody can workout for an hour every day, and that alone can be quite an achievement.
 It’s what you do with the other 23 hours that greatly determines your results.

 Think about it.

 That hour long workout is only 4% of your day.
 How are you doing with the other 96%?
-Yet, most people only focus on the exercise part and set and forget the rest of their day.
+Yet, most people only focus on the exercise part and just hit cruise control for the rest of the day.

-We turn to crash diets and super complicated meal plans looking for fast results.
+We turn to crash diets (juice cleanse, anyone?) and complicated meal plans looking for fast results.

 The fact is, there is simply no overnight fix when it comes to fitness.